Import Declaration for private persons

 Read about our other service channels.

-It is always Posti or the carrier that will send you a notice of arrival or notify you of the arrival of a consignment that needs to be cleared through customs.
+It is always Posti or the express transport company that will send you a notice of arrival or notify you of the arrival of a consignment that needs to be cleared through customs.
 You will need the information you have received if you clear the consignment yourself.
-Please contact Posti or the carrier if you have any questions about the notice of arrival.
+Please contact Posti or the express transport company if you have any questions about the notice of arrival.

 Customs does not send separate customs invoices.
 The customs clearance decision is also the customs invoice, which you can pay when you are clearing the consignment in the Import Declaration Service.